The Belgard Kitchen & Vancouver Urban Winery

 * Click here for rating key

-The Belgard Kitchen & Vancouver Urban Winery Restaurant Review: When it opened in 2012, Vancouver Urban Winery grabbed the spotlight when it began putting BC wines in kegs.
-The brainstorm of thirty-something wine enthusiasts Steve Thorp and Mike Macquisten, the wines-on-tap concept can today be found in numerous city restaurants, pubs and wine bars.
-Here, the best choices --- 36 taps (all BC vintages except for a few international wines) --- are in the winery’s atmospheric tasting room shared with The Belgard Kitchen restaurant.
-Housed in a 1923-era warehouse called The Settlement Building, soaring 24-foot ceilings, wooden beams, skylights and a massive fireplace, plus stainless steel wine tanks and wood barrels, indicate this is also a working winery.
-As both restaurant and tasting room, The Belgard Kitchen offers guests flights of wines and snacks, or the option of settling in for brunch, lunch or dinner.
-The menu (local ingredients are a focus) entices with dishes such as seared scallops with tomato and bacon jam, cauliflower purée, pickled mushrooms and crispy kale chips; a foraged-mushroom risotto; Korean rice bowl; juicy Belgard burger; and flank steak with chimichurri.
-For dessert, try the red wine-poached pear bread pudding and baked lemon grass yogurt with toasted coconut.
+The Belgard Kitchen & Vancouver Urban Winery Restaurant Review: Thirty-something wine enthusiasts Steve Thorp and Mike Macquisten introduced the wines-on-tap concept to Vancouver in 2012.
+Today, kegs of wines can be found in numerous city restaurants, pubs and wine bars.
+Here, the best choices --- 36 taps (all BC vintages except for a few international wines) --- are in this working winery’s atmospheric tasting room shared with The Belgard Kitchen restaurant.
+It’s all housed in a 1923-era warehouse called The Settlement Building, which boasts soaring 24-foot ceilings, huge wooden beams, skylights and a massive fireplace.
+Helmed by chef Reuben Major, the restaurant offers guests flights of wines and snacks, or the option of settling in for brunch, lunch or dinner.
+The menu (local ingredients are a focus) entices with dishes such as a spicy salsiccia pizzette with gypsy salami and Postmark IPA chorizo, a foraged-mushroom risotto, a Korean rice bowl and juicy Belgard burger.
+For dessert, try the chocolate and espresso budino, a cross between cake and pudding with crème fraîche and sponge toffee.
 Enthusiastic servers will cheerfully recommend pairings and guide you through tastings.